 Last week we ended the episode on the expansion of the Faith into the New World by speaking of the Spanish missions on the West Coast.
-The Spanish were urgent to press north from what would later be called Southern CA, because the Russians were advancing south from their base in Alaska.
+The Spanish were urgent to press north from what would later be called Southern CA because the Russians were advancing south from their base in Alaska.
 And as any history buff knows, they’d already established a base at San Francisco.

 Our goal here is to give the history of the Church in short doses.
 That means, if we’re to make any headway against the flow of it all, we have to summarize a LOT.
-But that works against the real interest in the history and what makes the story exciting.
+But that works against real interest in the history and what makes the story exciting.

-It’s the individual stories of specific people that make the tale come alive. à Jesuit, Franciscan, & Protestant missionaries; and just ordinary colonists who weren’t set on a specific mission but were real-deal born again followers of Jesus who came to the New World to make a new life for themselves & their descendants, and just happened to share their faith with the Native Americans and they got saved and started a whole new chapter in the Jesus story. è THAT’S where the good stuff is.
+It’s the individual stories of specific people that make the tale come alive. à Jesuit, Franciscan, and Protestant missionaries; and just ordinary colonists who weren’t set on a specific mission but were real-deal born again followers of Jesus who came to the New World to make a new life for themselves and their descendants, and just happened to share their faith with the Native Americans and they got saved and started a whole new chapter in the Jesus story. è THAT’S where the good stuff is.

-De Brébeuf stands as a little known, but ought to be lauded, example of the fact that not all Europeans who came to the New World, especially not all missionaries, conflated following Christ with European culture & lifestyle.
+De Brébeuf stands as a little known, but ought to be lauded, example of the fact that not all Europeans who came to the New World, especially not all missionaries, conflated following Christ with European culture and lifestyle.
 That’s an assumption many moderns have; that it wasn’t until the modern era that missionaries figured out people could remain IN their culture and follow Jesus, that they didn’t have to become converts to Western Civilization BEFORE they could become Christians.
 While it has certainly been true that some missions and eras equated the Faith with a particular cultural milieu, throughout history, MOST believers have understood that the True Gospel is trans-cultural, even super-cultural.